5 min read · Cost

 Why permit costs vary so much

-How permits show up in your project budget
+How permits show up in your budget — and why skipping them backfires

 California siding permit costs by jurisdiction